Streak-Conquer/Streak-Conquer/README.md

 ## Hi there 👋
-No need to talk to much lets start:
+No need to talk too much let's start:

 ## What I am learning now?
 - Git & GitHub